The Last Word

 Once upon a time, professionals joined organizations (like ours) to improve their career prospects or, even, to get discounts on services!
 Today's professionals, in contrast, seem to want to spend their spare time volunteering for NGOs that give them opportunities to make a real difference.

-So imagine the attraction of the Sackler Institute for Nutrition Science, or the Academy's work in early childhood development, or our newest initiative to enable the private sector to engage in the grand challenges of the planet.
+So imagine the attraction of the Academy's work in early childhood development, or our newest initiative to enable the private sector to engage in the grand challenges of the planet.
 Young scientists and engineers — and especially secondary school students — are expressing a passion for the Academy and what it can accomplish.

 Scaling to a Million